-Canyons & Crags offers rappelling, rigging and rescue workshops that go beyond memorization of basic systems.
+Canyons & Crags offers rappelling, rigging and rescue training – through a combination of online courses and hands-on workshops – that go beyond memorization of basic systems.
 The focus is always on the critical thinking, creative problem-solving and systems analysis skills required to accomplish missions efficiently and effectively.
 Workshop participants become knowledgeable in the principles and concepts of rope work, rather than just learning systems by rote.
 The approach may seem revolutionary, but it is primarily the instilling of knowledge and skills rather than reliance on hardware and technology.

 Since 1990 Canyons & Crags’ proprietor, Rich Carlson has provided technical rope work training for canyoneers, climbers, rescue teams, rope access workers and others from across the Americas and overseas.
 Rich’s courses continue to set the gold standard for canyoneering, canyon rescue and professional canyon guides.
 Key practitioners, leaders and instructors from around the world have reported that Rich’s courses are vastly superior in terms of educational and practical value to any other similar course they have attended.
 Although Rich is best known in the canyoneering community, the skills and techniques he teaches have applications across the spectrum of vertical rope work.

 ART of RopeWork

 The ART of RopeWork training program is designed to provide canyoneers, rappellers, rock climbers, mountaineers, cavers and rescue technicians with the anchor, rigging and on-rope skills and techniques they need to address a variety of dynamic adventure scenarios – safely and efficiently.